 Some patients will develop changes in their mood, including anxiety, depression, or mood swings.
 Talk to your provider if this occurs.

 High Blood Sugar

 This medication can cause elevated blood sugar levels in patients with and without diabetes.
 Your oncology care team will monitor your blood sugar.
 If you develop increased thirst, urination or hunger, blurry vision, headaches or your breath smells like fruit, notify your healthcare team.
 Diabetics should monitor their blood sugar closely and report elevations to the healthcare team.

 This medication can cause elevated lipid (cholesterol) levels.
 You will have blood tests to monitor your lipid levels.

 This medication may affect your reproductive system, because the female hormone estrogen is being blocked.
 This leads to a number of side effects that may result in the menstrual cycle becoming irregular or stopping permanently.
 Women may experience menopausal effects including hot flashes and vaginal dryness.
 A woman may see changes in her skin, including acne and an increase in facial hair.
 The clitoris may become enlarged and the voice may deepen.
 In addition, the desire for sex may decrease or increase during treatment.

-Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment and for at least 6 months after treatment, even if your menstrual cycle stops or you believe you are not producing sperm.
-You may want to consider sperm banking or egg harvesting if you may wish to have a child in the future.
+Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant while on this medication.
+Effective birth control is necessary during treatment, even if your menstrual cycle stops.
+You may want to consider egg harvesting if you may wish to have a child in the future.
 Discuss these options with your oncology team.
 Do not breastfeed while taking this medication.